ovity/octotree/README.md

 After installing Octotree Plus, navigate to a GitHub Enterprise domain.
 Right-click Octotree extension icon in the browser bar and select "Enable Octotree Plus on this domain".
 The page should refresh and Octotree Plus sidebar should show.
 Alternatively, you can disable by selecting "Disable Octotree plus on this domain".

-_Note_: GitHub Enterprise is not supported on Safari.
+_Note: GitHub Enterprise is not supported on Safari._

 #### Multiple GitHub Accounts